Image Fight

 Arcade

 There are eight stages in total, though the first five levels are technically training missions.
 These are meant to be like holographical simulations, the “image” part of Image Fight.
 After each stage, you’re graded on the number of enemies you’ve destroyed, which is then averaged together with your performance throughout the rest of the game.
 If it’s above 90%, then you pass the test, with the remaining three missions being the “real” fight against the aliens.
-Fail, and you end up an incredibly difficult “penalty zone” level.
+Fail, and you end up in an incredibly difficult “penalty zone” level.
 If you manage to clear this, then the game resumes as normal.

 The game resembles R-Type in that it’s relatively slow and methodical.
 A single hit will send you back to an early checkpoint, and many areas are heavily reliant on memorization.
 Beyond that and some graphical flourishes – the design of the OF-1 is similar to the R9, and some of the enemies bear some resemblance – there really aren’t any other connections.